 Meaning of To Justify the Ways of God to Men

-“Justifying the ways of God,” means, Milton chiefly demonstrates the correct ways of “Providence”, as it is God’s nature to turn everything from bad to good.
-Like He has created the earth and humans to replace bad angles and sent Jesus to redeem the fallen humans.
-This is exactly the difference between God and Satan, who is an egoist, thinks of his interests only, and vowed to avenge upon God by converting good to evil when he was expelled from the heaven.
+“Justifying the ways of God,” refers to God’s nature to turn everything from bad to good.
+God has created the earth, and humans to replace bad angels, and He sent Jesus to redeem the fallen humans.
+This is exactly the difference between God and Satan, who is an egoist, thinks only of his interests, and vowed to seek vengeance upon God for expelling him from heaven, by converting good to evil.
 Apparently, God seems to be arbitrary in setting the law, and Satan looks reasonable for being rebellious.
-Hence, the poet feels compulsion to talk about God’s case and grace.
+Hence, the poet feels a compulsion to talk about God’s case and grace.

 In common usage, this phrase can be applied to describe our fate or destiny.
-For example, if we find happiness or sadness, we can justify it as a will of God, who is Almighty and Sovereign and that whatever good comes to us is because of Him and that would be for our advantage as He has done with Adam and Eve.
+For example, if we find happiness or sadness, we can justify it as the will of God, who is Almighty and Sovereign.
+We assume that whatever good comes to us is because of Him, and that would be for our advantage as He has done with Adam and Eve.
 The bad things in our lives happen, on the other hand, due to our own faults.
 However, its best use is in literary speeches and literary gatherings.

-We find this phrase in Book-I of Milton’s poem, “Paradise Lost” where poet says,
+We find this phrase in Book-I of Milton’s poem, “aradise Lost, where the poet says: